line/line-sdk-ios-swift/guides/managing-access-tokens.html.md

 ## Logout

-As soon as you do not need the authorization (for example, your user logs out from your service, or you have finished to build your own user management system and will not use LINE API anymore in client), you should logout your from LINE as well.
+As soon as you do not need the authorization (for example, your user logs out from your service, or you have finished building your own user management system and will not use LINE API anymore in the client), you should log out your from LINE as well.
 To do so, you need to call this to revoke current token and clean the user state:

 ```swift
 LoginManager.shared.logout { result in